 Dealing with these charges can be impossible on your own.
 You can get the help you need from a federal crimes lawyer who has the resources to stand up to federal prosecutors effectively.

 Federal Charges: Elevated Crimes

-In some cases, charges that are typically handled at the state level are moved to federal court because they are particularly severe, or because the alleged crime crossed state lines.
+In some cases, charges handled at the state level are moved to federal court because they are particularly severe or because the alleged crime crossed state lines.
 The federal court system will generally deal with these charges more severely than a state court would:

-Individuals who make, distribute, or spread sexually explicit images that include minors can face charges for child pornography.
+Individuals who make, distribute, or spread sexually explicit images, including minors can face charges for child pornography.
 A child pornography conviction in federal court can lead to 30 years in prison and high fines.

 Individuals can be charged with a gun offense at the federal level for:

 - Giving minors firearms